 Half day and Full day Flat rates provided upon request.
 These are generally used when the cost of the walk is paid for by an organization and individuals participate at no cost.

 If you do not see what you are looking for, please contact Connect to Wilderness about working together to develop a walk, workshop or activity that meets your needs.
-Maybe it's having a forest bathing walk as part of a workshop, meeting, or orientation, Perhaps you are thinking of exploring an addition to the health support services provided by your company or would like to contract for a series of walks to be hosted by your organization.
+Maybe it's having a forest bathing walk as part of an workshop, meeting, or orientation, Perhaps you are thinking of exploring an addition to wellness support services provided by your company or would like to contract for a series of walks to be hosted by your organization.
 Possibly a presentation or a demonstration are desired as a starting point.
-In addition Connect to Wilderness can design nature oriented interpretive walks, activities and games that can be combined to provide a daylong series of activities of outdoor activities.
+In addition Connect to Wilderness can design nature oriented interpretive walks, activities and games that can be combined to provide a daylong series of outdoor experiences.
 We would be happy to engage with you and discuss ideas.
 We look forward to working with you!